 * Macy’s profit plunges, drags down retail stocks

-* Snap Inc sinks on disappointing revenue, user growth
+* Snap Inc plummets on disappointing revenue, user growth

-Shares of Snapchat owner Snap Inc plunged 22 percent in heavy premarket trading after the company reported a slowdown in user growth and revenue in its first earnings report as a public company.
+Shares of Snap Inc plunged 21 percent after the Snapchat owner reported a slowdown in user growth and revenue in its first earnings report as a publicly-listed company.

 Straight Path fell 20 percent after it agreed to be taken over by Verizon in a $3.1 billion deal, snubbing a rival offer from AT&T.